naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/ncg_iclr25/README.md

 ```
 @inproceedings{ncg_iclr25,
 title = {Neural Causal Graph for Interpretable and Intervenable Classification},
-author = {author = {Jiawei Wang and Shaofei Lu and Da Cao and Dongyu Wang and Yuquan Le and Zhe Quan and Tat-Seng Chua}},
+author = {Jiawei Wang and Shaofei Lu and Da Cao and Dongyu Wang and Yuquan Le and Zhe Quan and Tat-Seng Chua},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }